tapis-project/documentation/source/technical/systems.rst

 * Running a job, including:

-  * Staging files to an execution system in preparation for running a job.
+  * Staging files to a system in preparation for running a job.
-  * Executing a job on an execution system.
+  * Executing a job on a system.
-  * Archiving files and data on a remote storage system after job execution.
+  * Archiving files and data on a remote system after job execution.

 * Storing and retrieving files and data.